apache/calcite/site/_docs/reference.md

 | TO_BINARY      | Return binary format based on charset
 | TIME_SUB       | Return time minus from interval
 | TO_CHAR        | Format date based on the format given
+| STRTOK         | Tokenizes a given string and returns the requested part
 {% endcomment %}
 -->